-With respect to Rule 2-01(c)(7)(i)(C) of Regulation S-X, there were no audit-related fees, or tax fees that were approved by the Audit Committee pursuant to the de minimis exception for the fiscal year ended March 31, 2009 and the fiscal nine months ended December 31, 2009 and there were no amounts that were required to be approved by the Audit Committee pursuant to the de minimis exception for the fiscal year ended March 31, 2009 and the fiscal nine months ended December 31, 2009 on behalf of the Fund's service providers that relate directly to the operations and financial reporting of the Fund.
+With respect to Rule 2-01(c)(7)(i)(C) of Regulation S-X, there were no audit-related fees, or tax fees that were approved by the Audit Committee pursuant to the de minimis exception for the fiscal year ended March 31, 2009, the fiscal nine months ended December 31, 2009 and the fiscal year ended December 31, 2010, and there were no amounts that were required to be approved by the Audit Committee pursuant to the de minimis exception for the fiscal year ended March 31, 2009, the fiscal nine months ended December 31, 2009 and fiscal year ended December 31, 2010, on behalf of the Fund's service providers that relate directly to the operations and financial reporting of the Fund.

-The Audit Committee pre-approved the fees for Tait, Weller for its review of the 2009 semiannual financial statements.
+The Audit Committee pre-approved the fees for Tait, Weller for its review of the 2010 semi-annual financial statements.
 There were no other audit-related fees or tax fees required to be approved pursuant to paragraph (c)(7)(ii) of Rule 2-01 of Regulation S-X during the fiscal periods indicated above.